 Are you planning to go on a cruise?
 Packing for a cruise can be stressful, because you’ll want to have everything you need, but won’t want to overpack.
 It’s a delicate balance and one that you have to plan for.

-You’ll need to pack carefully, and it’s especially important to know what to pack in a cruise carry-on bag.
+You’ll need to pack carefully, and it’s essential to know what to pack in a cruise carry-on bag.
 This is the bag you’ll bring with you on the cruise and will contain everything you need before your checked bags are delivered to your room later in the day.

-The key to packing appropriately for a cruise is to make sure you are prepared.
-Before you get ready to go, check with the cruise line so that you know what the guidelines are for baggage.
+The key to packing appropriately for a cruise is to be prepared.
+Before you get ready to go, check with the cruise line so that you know what the baggage guidelines are.

 There are usually some restrictions on what you can pack (often there are restrictions on power strips and alcohol).
-You’ll also want to know what the dress code is, what types of dinners there are, and what you’ll be doing at the various ports of call.
+You’ll also want to know the dress code, what types of dinners there are, and what you’ll be doing at the various ports of call.

 Set up a packing list, so that you know exactly what you’ll want to pack.
 That way, you won’t want to forget anything.
 While there are some shops onboard cruise ships, they typically don’t have a huge selection of items.
 Prices can also be high, and the shops aren’t always open, so it’s best to bring everything you need.